syengo254/poetry-django-app/README.md

 ### Instructions to run
 1. After satisfying the above requirements,create a .env file from the .env.template and set the required vars.
-2. Then simply run in terminal:
+2. Create a .data folder on project root, then simply run in terminal:
     ```bash
     docker-compose up --build
     ```